Topological superconductivity mediated by magnons of helical magnetic states: Introduction

-One proposal to realize 2D TSC is at the interface of conventional superconductors (SCs) and chiral magnetic insulators \cite{SkTopoSCNagaosa, SkTopoSCMajoranaChen, SkTopoSCMajoranaLossFM, SkMajoranaRex, SkTopoSCMajoranaLossAFM, SkTopoSCMajoranaDagotto, SkTopoSCgarnier, SkTopoSCMajoranaMascot, ExpSkHeterostructure, TopoSCandSkRev}.
-An exchange interaction across the interface, between noncolinear spins in the magnetic insulator (MI) and spins of electrons in the superconductor can be shown to effectively act like SOC and a magnetic field, facilitating the formation of TSC \cite{TopoSCandSkRev}.
+One proposal to realize 2D TSC is at the interface of conventional superconductors (SCs) and chiral magnetic insulators (MIs) \cite{SkTopoSCNagaosa, SkTopoSCMajoranaChen, SkTopoSCMajoranaLossFM, SkMajoranaRex, SkTopoSCMajoranaLossAFM, SkTopoSCMajoranaDagotto, SkTopoSCgarnier, SkTopoSCMajoranaMascot, ExpSkHeterostructure, TopoSCandSkRev}.
+An exchange interaction across the interface, between noncolinear spins in the MI and spins of electrons in the SC can be shown to effectively act like SOC and a magnetic field, facilitating the formation of TSC \cite{TopoSCandSkRev}.
 Still, it is found that noncoplanar spins are needed in the MI to yield fully gapped strong TSC \cite{SkTopoSCNagaosa, TopoSCrevSato}.
 Coplanar, helical states give nodal gaps \cite{SkTopoSCNagaosa, SkTopoSCMajoranaChen}.
 These nodes can be shown to be topologically nontrivial giving rise to weak TSC \cite{TopoSCrevSato, SkTopoSCNagaosa, SkTopoSCMajoranaChen}.
 This paper focuses on fully gapped strong TSC.

+Many studies have considered replacing phonons with magnons as the paring mechanism in the search for unconventional superconductivity \cite{KargarianFMTI, HugdalTIFMAFM, ArneFMNM,ArneAFMNM_Umklapp,EirikNMAFM, EirikTIAFM, EirikEliashberg, brekke2023interfacial, Brekke2023Aug, Maeland2023PRL, ExpMagnonInducedHeterostruct}.
 In Ref.~\cite{Maeland2023PRL}, we showed that magnons from a skyrmion crystal can induce TSC in a normal metal (NM).
 Skyrmions are noncoplanar spin textures which are topologically protected \cite{nagaosaRev, KlauiRev2016}.
 Due to a nonzero winding number of the spin a large energy barrier has to be traversed to deform the skyrmion into topologically trivial magnetic states.
 This topological protection is cast into doubt for small skyrmions containing few spins, so-called quantum skyrmions, where the quantum nature of the spins is important.
 Nevertheless, it is found that quantum fluctuations stabilize skyrmions \cite{QSkOP, Roldan-Molina2015Dec}.
 Additionally, it has been shown that quantum skyrmions display topological magnons \cite{Roldan-Molina2016Apr, Diaz2020TopoMagnon, QSkQTPT}.
 A natural question then arises if the real space topological nature of skyrmions, or the topological nature of the magnons are crucial for the TSC found in Ref.~\cite{Maeland2023PRL}.